Trubisky throws 2 TDs as Bears beat Jets 24-10

 Howard ran for 81 yards and a touchdown.
 He scored from the 2 to make it 24-10 midway through the fourth quarter, sealing the win after tight losses to Miami and the Patriots.

 Coming off his worst game as a pro with three interceptions, Darnold was 14 of 29 for a career-low 153 yards in his eighth NFL start.
-On the plus side, he did not throw an interception after getting picked off three times last week.
+On the plus side, he did not throw an interception in this one.

 Chicago grabbed a 7-0 lead in the first quarter when Cohen turned a screen from Trubisky against an all-out blitz into a 70-yard touchdown.
 It was the longest play from scrimmage by the Bears this season.